yireo/yireo-slides/slides/mucnl/intro1.md

 # Housekeeping rules

-~ Rooms D, E & F contain personal belongings.<br/>Keys are handed out with trust ~ Waterpistols and laptops not in the same space.
+~ Rooms D1, D2 & E contain personal belongings.<br/>Keys are handed out with trust
+~ Waterpistols and laptops not in the same space.
 ~ Have fun or you'll get eaten by a dianoga